12awoodward/blackjack/README.md

 - `direction` - When played, the direction of play is switched.
 - `skip` - When played, the next players turn is skipped.
 - `pickup_add:` - When played, adds the amount specified to the number of cards the next player will need to pickup.
-- `pickup_set:` - When played, sets the current pickup count to the amount specified.
+- `pickup_set:` - When played, sets the current pickup count to the amount specified, ignoring the current amount.

 `pickup_add:` and `pickup_set:` will need a number added after the rule to set the value the rule will apply.